coreos/docs/coreupdate/on-premise-deployment.md

 ## Database Server

-CoreUpdate requires an instance of a Postres database server.
+CoreUpdate requires an instance of a Postgres database server.
 You can use an existing instance if you have one, or use [the official Postgres docker image](https://registry.hub.docker.com/_/postgres/).

 Postgres can be run on CoreOS with a systemd unit file similar to this one: